Byelorussian Soviet Socialist Republic: War continues

-In April 1920, Poland initiated its major offensive.
-However the Soviet Red Army was much more organised than it was a year earlier, and though Polish troops managed to make several gains in Ukraine, notably the capture of Kyiv, in Byelorussia, both of its offensives towards Zhlobin and Orsha were thrown back in May.
+In April 1920, Poland initiated its major offensive on Kiev, which although was initially successful, ended in a Polish defeat.
+The Soviet Red Army was much more organised than it was a year earlier, and though Polish troops managed to make several gains in Ukraine, notably the capture of Kiev, in Byelorussia, both of its offensives towards Zhlobin and Orsha were thrown back in May.

 In June, the RSFSR was finally ready to open its major Western advance.
 To preserve the neutrality of Lithuania (though the peace treaty was still being negotiated), on 6 June the exiled government of Litbel was disbanded.
 Within a few days, the 3rd Cavalry Corps under command of Hayk Bzhishkyan broke the Polish front, causing a collapse and a retreat.
 On 11 July Minsk was re-taken, and on 31 July 1920 once again the Soviet Socialist Republic of Belorussia was re-established in Minsk.

 As the front moved west, and more Belarusian lands were adjoined to the new republic, the first administrative decrees were issued.
 The entity was divided into seven uyezds: Bobruysk, Borisov, Igumen, Minsk, Mozyr and Slutsk.
 (Vitebsk, Gomel and Mogilev remained part of the RSFSR.)
 This time the leaders were Aleksandr Chervyakov (head of Minsk's milrevcom) and Wilhelm Knorin (as chairmen of the Central Committee of the Belarusian Communist Party).
 The SSRB sought to join further territories, as the Red Army crossed into Poland, but the decisive Polish victory at the Battle of Warsaw in August ended these ambitions.
 Once again, the Red Army found itself on the defensive in Belorussia.
 The Poles were able to successfully break the Russian lines at the Battle of the Niemen River in September 1920.
 As a result, the Soviets were not only forced to abandon their World Revolution targets, but Western Belarus too.
 However early autumn rains halted the Polish advance, which exhausted itself by October.
 A cease-fire agreed on 12 October, came into effect on 18 October.